 One thing we keep in mind when we start applying the approach is that we do not want to "fight" with the framework, so all the modifications we’ve made are thinking of the ease of upgrading to the next versions, but trying to leverage the power of the framework within our domain.

 At the time I wrote this article, our laravel structure looks like this:

-Now, do you think it's easier to keep this app?
+Now, do you think it's easier to keep this structure for a huge application?
 I think, because:

 - If there is a bug on the X domain, go solve it on the X domain

 - There is a new feature do be implemented about Y? go to the Y domain